AIM Rule 26 Corporate Governance Disclosures

 Principle Five – A Well Functioning Board of Directors

-The Board is currently comprised of the Executive Chairman, Andrew Jones, Chief Executive, John Potter and two independent Non-Executive Directors, Alexander Benger and Malcolm Groat.
+The Board is currently comprised of the Non-Executive Chairman, Malcolm Groat, Chief Executive, John Potter and two independent Non-Executive Directors, Louis Castro and Zac Philips.

 The Board meets on a regular basis, typically at least once a month.